Java for Fintech: Why Is Java Widely Used in Fintech & Finance?

 Java is a foundational pillar in programming, and it's frequently adopted for Fintech projects thanks to its intrinsic features.
 It is an object-oriented programming language designed with an emphasis on security, robustness, and platform independence.

-To better understand why this programming language is used for demanding applications, let's take a look at its core attributes:
+To better understand why this programming language is used for demanding applications (including in Fintech), let's take a look at its core attributes:

 1. Encapsulation